 Gardens by the Bay is clearly a very popular tourist destination in Singapore.
 The gardens were designed with the hope of improving the quality of life in the city by adding this outdoor nature space with lots of greenery and nature.
 The park is 250 acres and is located in the Central Region of Singapore, just next to the Marina Reservoir.
 The park has three waterfront gardens, Bay East Garden, Bay Central Garden, and the largest of them all, Bay South Garden.

 The gardens have many attractions such as the Flower Dome, the OCBC Skyway, the Supertree Observatory, the Cloud Forest, and the Floral Fantasy.
 The Flower Dome is actually the largest glass greenhouse in the world, which makes it a spectacular place that you can add to your bucket list.
-There are also different sculptures through different parts of the park that you can see as you walk through the different outdoor sections.
+There are also different sculptures in different parts of the park that you can see as you walk through the different outdoor sections.

 The gardens aim to simultaneously entertain and educate visitors with plants seen only in this part of the world.
 Thus, not only is this a beautiful destination to see and take photos, but you can also learn a lot while you explore, making it the perfect place to visit in Singapore.